kuzzleio/documentation/src/api/1/controller-index/m-delete/index.md

 ## Response

-Return an array of indexes that were actually deleted.
+Returns an array of indexes that were actually deleted.

 ```js
 {